bfontaine/ud/README.md

 $ ud <word>
 ```

-It scrape only the first page of definitions.
-It support a few options:
+It scrapes only the first page of definitions.
+It supports a few options:

 - `-n`, `--count`: maximum number of definitions (default: 10)
 - `-r`, `--ratio`: minimum upvotes/downvotes ratio (default: 0.0)